MODFLOW-USGS/modflow6/DEVELOPER.md

 ## Building

-### Meson

-First, install [Meson](https://mesonbuild.com/Getting-meson.html) and assure it is in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
-When using Visual Studio Code, you can use tasks as described [here](.vscode/README.md).
-For the more general instructions, continue to read this section.
+Meson is the recommended build tool for MODFLOW 6.
+[Meson](https://mesonbuild.com/Getting-meson.html) must be installed and on your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
+Creating and activating the Conda environment `environment.yml` should be sufficient for this.

+Meson build configuration files are provided for MODFLOW 6 as well as `zbud6` and `mf5to6` utility programs:

+- `meson.build`
+- `utils/zonebudget/meson.build`
+- `utils/mf5to6/meson.build`

-First configure the build directory.
-Per default it uses the compiler flags for a release build.
-If you want to create a debug build, add `-Doptimization=0` to the following `setup` command.
+To build MODFLOW 6, first configure the build directory.
+By default Meson uses compiler flags for a release build.
+To create a debug build, add `-Doptimization=0` to the following `setup` command.

 ```shell
 # bash (linux and macOS)